mparsley1/eo-docs/README.md

 Whereas, to create a datacube with ODC to cover Ireland for one year, for example, would require tens of terabytes of storage and a high spec VM.

-Both CREODIAS provide access to Sentinel-1, Sentinel-2 L1C and L2A, Sentinel-3 OLCI and SLSTR, Sentinel-5P, Landsat 8, 7 and 5, Envisat, MODIS and some Copernicus Services.
+Both CREODIAS and Sentinel Hub provide access to Sentinel-1, Sentinel-2 L1C and L2A, Sentinel-3 OLCI and SLSTR, Sentinel-5P, Landsat 8, 7 and 5, Envisat, MODIS and some Copernicus Services.
 The CREODIAS object store has some Level-2 products that are not available on Sentinel Hub.

 |                         | CREODIAS Object Store                               | 	Sentinel Hub                                                                                                                          |
 |-------------------------|-----------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|